6 slammin’ web copy tips to spellbind and convert more clients

 Ahh, that’s a little better.
 Now I get what you’re talking about.

-But I don’t immediately feel that you’re talking to me.
+But I don’t immediately feel that you’re speaking to me.
 We’ll be in touch.

-Now, you’re definitely talking to me.
+Now, you’re definitely addressing me.
 And I’ll probably read on because ‘How to’ suggests you provide the answer.

 Plus, you pulled my heartstrings by throwing in ‘Loved One’.